-While this may sound like a lot, the monthly check-ins are invaluable when it comes to providing support to students.
+While this may sound like a lot, the check-ins are invaluable when it comes to providing support to students.
 When parents/guardians are involved in their children's education, the chances of success are quite high.

-If a parent required additional information they are able to log in to the VLACS portal at any time of day or night.
+If a parent requires additional information, they are able to log in to the VLACS portal at any time of day or night.